 Loyola recognizes the important role of higher education institutions to shape a sustainable future for all.
 As a justice driven Jesuit institution Loyola University Maryland is committed to acting on climate change.

-President Brian F. Linnane, S.J. demonstrated this commitment by signing the Catholic Climate Covenant's St. Francis Pledge to Care for Creation and the Poor and the President’s Carbon Commitment in 2015.
+The Rev. Brian F. Linnane, S.J., now president emeritus, demonstrated this commitment by signing the Catholic Climate Covenant's St. Francis Pledge to Care for Creation and the Poor and the President’s Carbon Commitment in 2015.
 As a signatory, Loyola committed to developing institutional structures and long term strategies to reduce our carbon footprint to achieve carbon neutrality and engage our community in action on climate change.

 Strategy 1A: The Energy Committee successfully conducted an AHREA Level II Energy Audit to determine high impact energy conservation projects across campus and an RFP is being developed to implement identified energy conservation measures (2021).

 Loyola's Carbon Footprint